-5.00 APPENDICES 5.01 Appendix 1 to this report shows the breakdown of the Tax Base for 2022/23 by Town and Community area.
+5.00 APPENDICES 5.01 Appendix 1 to this report shows the breakdown of the Tax Base for 2023/24 by Town and Community area.

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Local Government Finance Act 1992 - sections 22b(7) and 68 Local Authorities (Calculation of C.Tax Base) (Wales) Regs 1995 The Local Authorities (Calculation of Council Tax Base) (Wales) (Amendment) Regs 2016 Council Tax (Prescribed Classes of Dwellings) (Wales) Regs 2004 Housing (Wales) Act 2014 - section 139
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Local Government Finance Act 1992 - sections 22b(7) and 68 Local Authorities (Calculation of Council Tax Base) (Wales) Regs 1995 The Local Authorities (Calculation of Council Tax Base) (Wales) (Amendment) Regs 2016 Council Tax (Prescribed Classes of Dwellings) (Wales) Regs 2004 Housing (Wales) Act 2014 - section 139

-7.00 CONTACT OF FICER DETAILS

-7.01 Contact Office er: David Barnes, Revenues Manager
+7.00 CONTACT OFFICER DETAILS 7.01 David Barnes, Revenues & Procurement Manager 01352 703652 david.barnes@flintshire.gov.uk

-Telephone: 01352 703652

-E-mail: david.barnes@flintshire.gov.uk

-8.00 GLOSSARY OF TERMS 8.01 Revenue Support Grant: the annual amount of money the Council receives from Welsh Government to partly fund services, alongside revenue from Council Tax and other income the Council raises locally.
+8.00 GLOSSARY OF TERMS Revenue Support Grant : the annual amount of money the Council receives from Welsh Government to partly fund services, alongside revenue from Council Tax and other income the Council raises locally.
 Councils can decide how to use this grant across services although their freedom to allocate according to local choice can be limited by guidelines set by Government.
 Tax Base : is a measure of the Councils 'taxable capacity' taking into account the number of chargeable properties after exemptions and discounts.
-Chargeable Dwellings: are all properties deemed to fall liable to Council

-Tax which appear in the Valuation List.

-Prescribed Discount Classes: Special rules apply to certain dwellings where no-one is resident.
-In these cases, a Welsh billing authority may make a determination to apply a lower rate of discount or, to apply no discount at all.
-These classes are:

-- Class A property which is unoccupied and furnished but where occupation is prohibited by law for over 28 days each year - Class B property which is unoccupied and furnished and where occupation is not prohibited by law - Class C property which is unoccupied and substantially unfurnished beyond the normal exemption period.
+Chargeable Dwellings : are all properties deemed to fall liable to Council Tax which appear in the Valuation List.
+Prescribed Discount Classes : Special rules apply to certain dwellings where no-one is resident.
+In these cases, a Welsh billing authority may decide to apply a lower rate of discount or, to apply no discount at all.
+These classes are: Class A - property which is unoccupied and furnished but where occupation is prohibited by law for over 28 days each year Class B - property which is unoccupied and furnished and where occupation is not prohibited by law Class C - property which is unoccupied and substantially unfurnished beyond the normal exemption period.

-Council Tax Premium: an additional amount of Council Tax of up to 100% (a premium) can be charged by local authorities in Wales for property defined as either being second homes or long term empty property.
-For the purposes of charging a premium a long term empty home is defined as a property which is unoccupied and substantially unfurnished for a continuous period of at least 1 year.
+Council Tax Premium: an additional amount of Council Tax of up to 300% (a premium) can be charged by local authorities in Wales for property defined as either being second homes or long-term empty property.
+For the purposes of charging a premium a long-term empty home is defined as a property which is unoccupied and substantially unfurnished for a continuous period of at least 1 year.
 A second home is defined as a dwelling which is not a person's sole or main residence and is substantially furnished.
 There are some exceptions from the Council Tax premium for a period of up to 12 months.
 For example, if the property is being actively marketed for rent or sale.